 On average, 91% of the total Argentine shortfin squid catches were from groundfish surveys in any year.
-The highest catch was reported in 2015 (32 t) and the lowest catch in 2016 (0.1 t), with the catch of 2024 (17 t) being higher than the average (9 t) (Fig. 2; Appendix II).
+The highest catch was reported in 2015 (32 t) and the lowest catch in 2016 (0.1 t), with the catch of 2025 (13 t) being above the average (9 t) from 2010 to 2024 (Fig. 2; Appendix II).
 The maximum biomass was estimated in 2015 (210,513 t) whereas the lowest biomass was estimated for 2016 (202 t).
-Above-average biomass was calculated for 2024 (61,987 t), increasing for two consecutive years since 2022 (Fig. 2; Table II).
-Argentine shortfin squid biomass in 2010 (8,634 t) was 14% of its biomass in 2024 but did not have a significant inter-annual trend for the period 2010 to 2024 (Appendix IV).
+The biomass calculated for 2025 (51,153 t) was lower than the biomass calculated for 2024, and it was near the average (51,233 t) from 2010 to 2024 (Fig. 2; Table II).
+Argentine shortfin squid biomass in 2010 (8,634 t) was 17% of its biomass in 2025 but did not have a significant inter-annual trend for the period 2010 to 2025 (Appendix IV).

-In 2024, this species was distributed to the north-west of West Falkland, with the highest densities near the limit of the FICZ (6,162 kg/km; Fig. 3).
+In 2025, this species was distributed to the west, with the highest densities near the limit of the FICZ (10,074 kg/km2; Fig. 3).
 This may be an indication of patches of higher abundance beyond the west limit of the FICZ at the time of the surveys, just before this species starts migrating into Falkland Islands waters.
-Across years, the Argentine shortfin squid was mainly distributed through the north and west in the FICZ, with the highest density in the time series reported to the north of East Falkland during 2015 (74,426 kg/km; Appendix VI).
+Across years, the Argentine shortfin squid was mainly distributed through the north and west in the FICZ, with the highest density in the time series reported to the north of East Falkland during 2015 (74,434 kg/km2; Appendix VI).

 Length frequency histograms show a range of sizes of I. argentinus from 5 cm to 36.5 cm across years.
 At least two length-groups were detected every year.
-The modal dorsal mantle length of the smaller group was nearly 9.5 cm, and the modal dorsal mantle length of the larger group ranged from 18 cm to 25 cm.
-In 2024, the main length-group was detected at about 23 cm dorsal mantle length, with females being larger than males.
-One juvenile was collected with dorsal mantle length of 7.5 cm (Fig. 4).
+The modal dorsal mantle length of the smaller group was nearly 9.0 cm, and the modal dorsal mantle length of the larger group ranged from 22 cm to 23 cm.
+In 2025, the main length-group was detected at about 23 cm dorsal mantle length, with females being larger than males.
+No juveniles were collected during the surveys (Fig. 4).

 Fig. 2.
-Catch (t), and mean biomass (t) $\pm$ 95% confidence intervals of the Argentine shortfin squid (Illex argentinus) during the February 2010-2011 and 2015-2024 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of the Argentine shortfin squid (Illex argentinus) during the February 2010-2011 and 2015-2025 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 3.
-Distribution and abundance of the Argentine shortfin squid (Illex argentinus) calculated from the February 2024 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of the Argentine shortfin squid (Illex argentinus) calculated from the February 2025 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 4.
 Length-frequency distribution of Argentine shortfin squid (Illex argentinus) during the February groundfish and calamari pre-season surveys in Falkland Islands waters.
-Blue and yellow bars are superimposed.
+Bars are superimposed.